 Developing my Teaching

-- Test and exams, which show what the students have learned in the course up to a given point in time.
+- Test and exam scores, which show what the students have learned.

-- Teachers of other courses within the curriculum who may be able to comment on the integration of the course within the overall degree programme.
+- The academic commission of your section and teachers of other courses within the curriculum who may be able to comment on the integration of the course within the overall degree programme.

-- The students following the course, who can give their own opinion about aspects of the course that work well and elements that could be improved.
+- Your students, who can give their own opinion about aspects of the course that work well and elements that could be improved.

 EPFL has systems in place to provide feedback to its teachers: